affinidi/affinidi-core-sdk/common-libs/did-auth-lib/README.md

 #### Creation of the request token(service side)

 Client DID(ownership of which client is proved) might be provided.
 Use `createDidAuthRequestToken` method to create `Did-Auth` request token.
-That request token is a JWT signed with service's public key.
+That request token is a JWT signed with the service's public key.
 It should be sent back to the client for further steps.

 ```ts